andrewbaillie/nlp-with-python/presentation.md

 _BernoulliNB_: Negative
 _ComplementNB_: Negative

+^ So far our models and classifiers have agreed, this isn't always the case though

 ---

-## @TKHelpDesk Great, thank you looking forward to visiting Turkey for the first time
+## @UnitedAirline @united thank you for your help today!
+You’ve saved my day!

 _MultinomialNB_: Positive
-_BernoulliNB_: Positive
+_BernoulliNB_: Negative
 _ComplementNB_: Positive

 ---